-In just a few months, I’ll begin my 16th year as a cancer survivor.
+May 3, 2023, marks the beginning of my 21st year as a cancer survivor.
 It’s been both a short and a long time.
-Short in the sense that life passes so quickly and long because of the 6-month blood tests looking for possible recurrence: 25 of them so far.
+Short in the sense that life passes so quickly and long because of the 6-month blood tests looking for possible recurrence: 38 of them so far.

 Cancer Defense Tools

-Medical science know how cancer grows and the environment that helps it grow, but not the exact trigger thats starts it.
+Medical science knows how cancer grows and the environment that helps it grow, but not the exact trigger that starts it.
 My prostate cancer may have come from Agent Orange exposure during my two tours of duty in Vietnam.
 But I also think that my family is genetically vulnerable.
 My father and mother died of lung cancer.
-My oldest sister succumbed to pancreatic cancer and my youngest sister became a Stage 3 breast cancer survivor in 2018.
+My oldest sister succumbed to pancreatic cancer at the age of 62, and my youngest sister became a Stage 3 breast cancer survivor in 2018.